Internet Web Hosting Scams and Ripoffs

 • A secure server so people can order products online.

-• A shopping cart or no secure ordering with it.
+• A SEO Friendly shopping cart or no secure ordering with the cart.

 • Backups of your files in case their server or your computer crashes.

-• A CGI-bin so you can install small programs like forms and guestbooks.
+• A CGI-bin so you can install small programs like forms.

-• JavaScript compatible so you can install drop down menus, applets, etc.
+• JavaScript compatible so you can install drop down menus.

 • E-mail forwarding or autoresponders

-• Server Side Includes (SSIs, allows the header, menu and footer to be drawn up into the page so you don't have to change multiple pages every time you add a new page to the site)
+• Server Side Includes may not be available.
+They contain data in separate file that allow the header, menu and footer to be drawn up into the page so you don't have to change multiple files every time you add a new page to the site.

 • 24/7 support in case your site develops a technical problem and goes offline.

-• You won't have access to their .htacces file and cannot set up a 301 redirect and thus search engines will not pick up your new url if you move (even with refresh code) and you'll have to shut down the old site and start over with the search engines.
+• VIP: You won't have access to their htacces file which means you cannot set up 301 redirects and thus search engines will not pick up your new url if you move to a "real" hosting provider (even with refresh code) and you'll have to shut down the old site and start over with a totally new site which means gathering links on a whole new website, plus you can't use the same text as the original site or Google will consider it a copy of the other site and never let you rank on the new site.

-See instructions on How to Move Your Website off a Free Host.
+See more information on How to Move Your Website off a Free Host.

-The old adage that "You get what you pay for" is true in this instance because such domain names rarely end up being truly yours because you will usually have to append your business name on the end of your ISP's domain name, for instance:
+The old adage that "You get what you pay for" is true in this instance because "free" domain names rarely end up being truly yours.
+This is because you will usually have to append your business name on the end of your ISP's domain name, for instance:

 http://www.yourISPdomainnamehere.com/user/yourname/yourcompanynamehere.html

-Reasons this is not good for a business:
+Reasons this is not a good business plan:

 • This URL is too long for anyone to remember

-• A URL with slashes looses PR (page rank) with every slash.
+• A URL with slashes looses page rank with every slash.

 • Most surfers will recognize this as as a free site and will assume this is not a reputable business if you can't even afford your own domain name when they can now be purchased for under $12.00 per year.